tguankheng016/golang-ecommerce-microservice/README.md

 ## The Domain And Bounded Context - Service Boundary

 - `Identity Service` - The Identity Service is a bounded context responsible for user authentication and authorization.
-It handles user creation along with assigning roles and permissions through .NET Core Identity and JWT-based authentication and authorization.
+It handles user creation along with assigning roles and permissions through JWT-based authentication and authorization.

 - `Product Service` - The Product Service is a bounded context responsible for handling CRUD operations related to product management.